 A Time Warner spokesperson at the time unequivocally blamed these problems on "integration issues we inherited from Adelphia and Comcast."
+113

+Although Comcast and TWC acknowledge that "the contractual and operational integration issues are not trivial," 114 they sidestep the questions of what those issues are, how much they would cost to remedy, and how long it would take.

+D. Increasing Access for the Underserved Does Not Depend On the Merger and Should Not Be Held Hostage to It

+In the Comcast/NBCUniversal deal, Comcast promised to increase access for underserved communities, such as by providing computers to schools and making low-priced Internet and training available to help bridge the digital divide.
+In the current application to the FCC, Comcast and TWC make the same promise.
+They claim that the merger would allow Comcast to extend its Internet Essentials program to TWC's territories, for example, and to provide other similar benefits.
+Without in any way minimizing Comcast's record of community service, it is important to note that - to the extent that this promise is cognizable by the Department in its antitrust review - it can be fulfilled just as well without the merger.
+And for all the value of these significant benefits, they do not diminish the widespread harms the merger would cause - which would fall particularly hard on the less affluent and the underserved.
 116

-Although Comcast and TWC acknowledge that "the contractual and operational integration issues are not trivial," they sidestep the questions of what those issues are, how much they would cost to remedy, and how long it would take.

-D. Other Comcast Promises to Communities Do Not Depend On the Merger and Should Not Be Held Hostage to It

-In the Comcast/NBCU deal, Comcast promised to increase access in underserved communities, such as by providing computers to schools and making low-priced Internet and training available to help bridge the digital divide.
-In the current application, Comcast and TWC make the same kinds of promises.118 They claim that the merger would allow Comcast to extend